JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 2. What's the problem / challenge / danger
 3. How openness is an antidote to the above / what's the difference openness will make

-A example structure for "my" conversation about open:
+An example structure for "my" conversation about open:

 1. I care about curing diseases.
 I used to be a scientist.
 2. The problem is the way scientists share is stupid.
-3. Openness makes the difference because it allows scientsits to work together better and cure these diseases faster
+3. Openness makes the difference because it allows scientists to work together better and cure these diseases faster

 Examples for general structures that relate to everyone - the two m's - music & medicine.

-* the difference between the $20 it costs to make medicine and $60000 it cost to buy off the self is the cost of closed information.
+* The difference between the $20 it costs to make medicine and $60000 it cost to buy off the self is the cost of closed information.
 Open Science is about people not doing.
 * Music isn't life and death, but it's universal and relatable.
 The example of Spotify is really what openness looks like to many.
-There is abundence, music is discoverable, sharable and more.
+There is abundance, music is discoverable, sharable and more.

 Finally, why open ever more generally: